Skip to content

 net_flow_grown = (af.premiums - af.charges) * growth

-af.av = af.growth.projection.accumulate(
+af.av = af.interest_rate.projection.accumulate(

 initial=af.av_init,